thanek/sharp-fu-y30-mqtt-esp/README.md

 ![Control panel](./doc/sharp-fu-y30-control-panel.png)

-Be sure to properly connect the optocouplers with switch buttons on the control panels (note the polarization).
+Be sure to properly connect the optocouplers with switch buttons on the control panels (note the polarity).

 ## Software
 You need to create the `config.h` file by copying the `config.example.h`.
 Enter your WiFi data there, also include the MQTT server addres.
 You can use some of public MQTT servers with no problem.